yigitcukuren/mago/docs/tools/linter/rules/security.md

 ---
-title: Security Rules
+title: Security rules
+outline: [2, 3]
 ---

-# Security Rules
+# Security rules

 This document details the rules available in the `Security` category.

-## Available Rules

 | Rule | Code |
 | :--- | :---------- |